 Tell us a little bit about yourself and a special bond you have with soccer?

-Diana: I grew up in Monschau, a very small town in the west of Germany.
+I grew up in Monschau, a very small town in the west of Germany.
 I have an older brother who plays soccer with passion.
 Soccer was also the first sport I ever tried, and I made my very best friend there who I kept throughout my entire life.
-Now I mostly watch on TV and sometimes in the stadium.
-Now am looking forward to follow the German national team during world cup.
-Other than soccer I like to go snowboarding in the Alpes.
-I enjoy attending Hip hop concerts and festivals, and going out to bars and movies with my friends.
+Now I mostly watch it on TV and sometimes in the stadium.
+Now am looking forward to follow the German national team during the world cup.
+In my free time I like to go out to bars and movies with my friends.
 Traveling is another hobby of mine – I love snowboarding in the Alpes.

 Jeong: I grew up in a rural area in South Korea and had been playing with nature as a little kid.
 Found out about soccer at a very young age, and when I moved into an urban area I started playing and watching it a lot.
 I have moved to numerous places, but everywhere I moved to I can always find people playing soccer.
 Now I play soccer at least once a week.